XiaotaoChen/model-quantization/doc/detection.md

 Example configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config` .
 In `detectron2` and `aim-uofa/AdelaiDet` project, most of the options are managed by the `yaml` config file.
 Thus, the `detectron2/config/default.py` is modified to add the quantization related options.
 They have the same meaning with the ones in classification task.
 Refer option introduction in [classification.md](./classification.md#Training-script-options)

+## Speical Guide for quantization

+The overall flow of the quantization on detection/ segmentation tasks are as follows, some of them can be omit if pretrained model alreay exist.

+- Train full precision backbone network on Imagenet

+  Refer the resulted model as `backbone_full.pt`

+- Finetune the low bit model (backbone network)

+  Refer [classification.md](./classification.md) for fintuning with `backbone_full.pt` as initilization.

+  Refer the resulted model as `backbone_low.pt`

+- Export `backbone_full.pt` and `backbone_low.pt` detectron2 project format.

   To import customed pretrained model / pytorch resnet paramters to this project, refer the `renaming function` provide in `tools.py` demonstrated in [tools.md](./tools.md)

+- Train in full precision of the detection /segmentation task with formatted `backbone_full.pt` as initilization.

+  Refer the resulted model as `overall_full.pt`

+ - Finetune the detection /segmentation model with double initilization for quantization.

+ We provide `WEIGHT_EXTRA` option to load an extra pretrain model.
+When quantization, provide the `overall_full.pt` as extra initilization.
+Also, override some of the initilization with another pretrianed model - the formatted `backbone_low.pt`.

 ## License and contribution

 See [README.md](../README.md)